codegirls/materials/section/text_editor_tutorial.md

 ---
 # A file is a file is a text: Introduction to working with text editors

-To write cool and awesome code, you need tools.
-The most important tool is your text editor.
+To write cool and awesome code, you need **tools**.
+The most important tool is your **text editor**.
 A good text editor actually can take a lot of work off your hands.
 And best of all, it can help you reduce all these annoying errors in your code.
 So get ready for a whole lot of "texting"!

 Structure: